November 19, 2017

 What To Do After An Interview

-Not following up with employers is a bit like cramming for a final and then falling asleep an hour beforehand and missing the whole thing.
+Not doing interview follow-up is a bit like cramming for a final and then falling asleep an hour beforehand and missing the whole thing.
 You did all the heavy lifting, but will probably still get a zero.

 As absurd as this may sound, even the most organized and hard-working students fall victim to a similar problem every year.
 They send internship applications, but don’t follow-up with the employers, leaving a high percentage chance that their application will get lost in the mix.